34 Kidney Disease Statistics & Facts (March 2023 Edition)

 To find out more about this topic, just take a look at the most important facts and stats down below.

-- Currently, around 95,000 selected candidates are waiting for a kidney transplant in the US.
+- Around 91,834 selected candidates are waiting for a kidney transplant in the US.

-- 1 in 10 people will have a kidney stone at some point in their lives.
+- 1 in 10 people will have a kidney stone at some point in their lives, kidney disease statistics report.

 - Cannabidiol inhibits stress-induced hypertension linked to CKD.